pravega/pravega/documentation/src/docs/deployment/manual-install.md

 For non-production systems, the containers can be used that are provided by the [docker](docker-swarm.md) installation to run non-production HDFS, Zookeeper or Bookkeeper.

 The following two key components of Pravega needs to be run:
 - Controller: The Control plane for Pravega.
-Installation requires at least one controlle.\(Two or more are recommended for HA\).
+Installation requires at least one controller. \(Two or more are recommended for HA\).
 - Segment Store: The Storage node for Pravega.
 Installation requires at least one segment store.

 Before we start, the latest Pravega release needs to be downloaded from the [github releases page](https://github.com/pravega/pravega/releases).